firebird631/siis/README.md

 --------

 TA-lib is not found : look you have installed it, and may be you have to export your LD_LIBRARY_PATH.

+Backtesting is slow : I know that, you can increase the timestep, but then the results will be less accurates, mostly depending if the strategy works at close or at each tick/trade, and if the timestep is or not an integer divider of the strategy base timeframe.
+When I've more time or lot of feedbacks I will spend more time to develop the C++ version.

+Fetching historical data is slow : It depends of the exchance and the timeframe.
+Fetching history trades from BitMex takes a lot of time, be more patient, this is due to theirs API limitations.

+When restarting my regions and trades are not reloaded : Regions and trades are saved but the loading part is not totally completed at this time, you can uses the assign command eventually to remap an existing trade.

+Please understands than I develop this project during my free time, and for free, only your donations could help me.

 Disclaimer